levilindsey/text-animation/README.md

 _...or at [http://codepen.io/levisl176/full/HGJdF](http://codepen.io/levisl176/full/HGJdF)!_

-This text-animation module makes it easy to animate the text of any collection of HTML elements.
+This text-animation package makes it easy to animate the text of any collection of HTML elements.
-With this module, each character animates individually, and it is simple to customize this character animation.
+With this package, each character animates individually, and it is simple to customize this character animation.

+This package is available in the Bower registry as `text-animation`.

 ===============================
 ### Running the example locally